warrickball/stfc-solar-computing-2025/episodes/basics.md

 ## Basic data types

+Python has the following core types of data.

 * *Booleans*, which are either `True` or `False`.

 * *Integers*, or `int`s, like -1 or 233.